beginning of content

 How are chest infections diagnosed?

 Your doctor will ask about your symptoms and examine you.
-They will usually listen to your chest as part of the physical examination.
+They will usually listen to your chest as part of the examination.

 Your doctor may recommend tests such as: